ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (28)
-      - | Processing method to re-display first page of input screen.
+      - | Handler method to re-display first page of input screen.
     * - | (29)
-      - | Processing method to re-display second page of input screen.
+      - | Handler method to re-display second page of input screen.
     * - | (30)
-      - | Processing method to re-display third page of input screen.
+      - | Handler method to re-display third page of input screen.

 - Complete Controller source code